 Legal Research Fields

 “Indefinite War: Unsettled International Law on the End of Armed Conflict,” Legal Briefing, Harvard Law School Program on International Law and Armed Conflict, February 2017 (co-author with Gabriella Blum and Naz K. Modirzadeh).
-See also the related Lawfare post [link].
+See also a related Lawfare post [link]

 “War-Algorithm Accountability,” Research Briefing, Harvard Law School Program on International Law and Armed Conflict, August 2016 (co-author with Gabriella Blum and Naz K. Modirzadeh).
-See also the related Lawfare post [link] and the PHAP-event Question-and-Answer [link].
+See also related Lawfare post and PHAP Expert Briefing question-and-answer.

 “Medical Care in Armed Conflict: International Humanitarian Law and State Responses to Terrorism,” Legal Briefing, Harvard Law School Program on International Law and Armed Conflict, September 2015 (co-author with Naz K. Modirzadeh and Gabriella Blum).
-See also related Lawfare Post [link], Bill of Health Blog Post [link], and Lawfare Podcast [link].
+See also related Lawfare post; Lawfare podcast; Bill of Health Blog post; and PHAP Online Expert IHL Briefing.